PalePrime/eita10/README.md

 Install Python from its home page https://www.python.org/, also for Python, see to it that binaries are added to your shell/command PATH

-With one exception, the Lcapy package, all software packages needed for exercises and labs are straightforward to install using the Python package manager, pip.
-For Lcapy there are two quirks:
+All software packages needed for exercises and labs are straightforward to install using the Python package manager, pip.
+For full functionality, specifically generated schematic diagrams and zoomable plots some additional software needs to be installed as described below.

-1. The published Lcapy package has problems displaying nicely formatted equations in notebooks when running on Windows.
-The forked version of Lcapy referenced by this repository takes care of that and should run on all platforms.
-The sequence of steps below will install this modified version.

-2. Lcapy's nice capability to draw schematic diagrams rely on having LaTeX plus some LaTeX packages and support software installed, please follow the instructions below.

 ## Steps after installing git and Python